lilpharaoh1/lilpharaoh1.github.io/_posts/2025-12-30-podcast-to-anki.md

 ##### Transcript to Q&As
 Once you have the trancript, input it into ChatGPT using the following prompt with the transcript text file attached.
 You’ll get a bunch of Q&As in the form: “What is the question? | Here is the answer.”
 Save the output into a text file.

-> You are a world-class Anki flashcard creator that helps students create flashcards that help them remember facts, concepts, and ideas from videos.
+> You are a world-class Anki flashcard creator that helps students create flashcards that help them remember facts, concepts, and ideas from podcasts.
 You will be given a podcast transcript.
 >
 > 1. Identify key high-level concepts and ideas presented, including relevant equations.
 Ignore ads in the podcast transcript.
 Focus on facts.
 > 2. Then use your own knowledge of the concept, ideas, or facts to flesh out any additional details (eg, relevant facts, dates, and equations) to ensure the flashcards are self-contained.